jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 `HeatmapList` class.
 The `draw()` method for the single `Heatmap` class constructs a `HeatmapList` with only one heatmap and call `draw()` method of the `HeatmapList` class.
-The `draw()` function accpets a lot of more arguments which e.g. controls the legends.
+The `draw()` function accpets a lot of more arguments which e.g. control the legends.
 It will be discussed in Chapter
 \@ref(a-list-of-heatmaps).